AI Briefs

 MOZUpdated today

-• β€’The country's low electricity access rate of 18.90% hinders economic growth and development.
+• Mozambique's electricity access is extremely low at 18.90% (UN SDG, 2010), hindering economic growth and development.

 Did you know?